theonize/Currier/Gloss/Malachi/Malachi 3.md

 ...it is harsh and leaves the cloth able to be dried and "fulled" i.e. fluffed and workable

+3)

+4)

+5)

+6)

-7) you were born into a world that had already rejected Yahweh "LORD of hosts" ~ the commander of the greatest army ~ beckons us to come to him The question of how [to return] is answered by a rhetorical:
+7) you were born into a world that had already rejected Yahweh "LORD of hosts" ~ the commander of the greatest army He beckons us to come to him
+ The question of how to return] is answered by a rhetorical:

 8) We have robbed God...by withholding tithes and contributions; i.e CHARITY